DisCO Mothership Governance Model

 Building on the groundwork laid by movements such as Platform and Open Cooperativism], the DisCO LABS follow these principles.
-The principles are orientative and each DisCO is tasked on interpreting them through Worldmaking.
+The principles are guidelines and each DisCO is tasked with interpreting them through Worldmaking.
 This means that the principles are pattern solutions to recurring problems.
 DisCO LABS need to adapt them to fit their own specific circumstances.
 Each principle title will take you to a fuller explanation of the principle:

 In DisCOs, production is guided not by profit but by social and environmental priorities.

 DisCO extends decision making and ownership to all contributors whether present in all value chains or affected by the coop’s actions.